All Episodes

 I will see if I can find it.

-I'll see if I printed this.
+I will see if I printed this.

-I'm not uh I can't do it justice, trying to paraphrase it.
+I can't do it justice, trying to paraphrase it.

-But in that case, I know it's true, because I know that there are oddball kooky liberal women who are totally self-absorbed with that kind of thing.
+But in that case, I know it's true because I know that there are oddball, kooky, liberal women who are totally self-absorbed with that kind of thing.

-Or I mean Larry Flint needs to do this.
+Or, I mean, Larry Flint needs to do this.

-This is it belongs in smut.
+This belongs in smut.

 Or what is the name of his magazine?

-Yeah, I just stunning.
+Yeah, I just, stunning.

-At any rate, a uh a quick timeout here, uh, ladies and gentlemen.
+At any rate, a quick timeout here, ladies and gentlemen, try this headline, by the way.

 This is New York Times from December 30th.